bittensor-bootstrap-yds/FLock-subnet/README.md

+# FLockDataset

-# FLockDataset: A Dataset Quality Competition Network for Machine Learning
+## A Dataset Quality Competition Network for Machine Learning

-FLockDataset (Bittensor Subnet) is a decentralized verification mechanism that incentivizes miners to create high-quality datasets for training machine learning models.
+FLockDataset is a Bittensor subnet designed to incentivize the creation of high-quality datasets for machine learning.
+Miners generate and upload datasets to Hugging Face, while validators assess their quality by training LoRA (Low-Rank Adaptation) models on a standardized base model (meta-llama/Llama-3.2-1B) and rewarding miners based on performance.

+---

 ## Table of Contents

 - [Compute Requirements](#compute-requirements)
 - [Installation](#installation)
 - [How to Run FLockDataset](#how-to-run-flockdataset)